tunip3/gbatemp-web-tools/README.md

-# gbatemp-xf_user-token-grabber
+# gbatemp we tools
+## tokens
-grabs an xf_ user token from gbatemp using a user name and password
+xfuser+session grabs both an xf_ user and session token from gbatemp using a user name and password

+xftoken grabber grabs an xftoken